50th Anniversary Saturn Awards

-The 47th Saturn Awards, officially known as the 50th Anniversary Saturn Awards to celebrate the 50 years of the Saturn Awards (created in 1972), presented by the Academy of Science Fiction, Fantasy and Horror Films and honoring the best in science fiction, fantasy, horror, and other genres belonging to genre fiction in film, television, and home entertainment, were held on October 25, 2022 and was live-streamed on ElectricNOW.
-The eligibility period spanned almost two years this time around.
+The 50th Anniversary Saturn Awards, presented by the Academy of Science Fiction, Fantasy and Horror Films and honoring the best in science fiction, fantasy, horror, and other genres belonging to genre fiction in film, television, and home entertainment, were held on October 25, 2022, at Los Angeles Marriott Burbank Airport Hotel in Burbank, California, and live-streamed on Electric Entertainment's OTT app and FAST channel ElectricNow.
 The nominations were announced on August 12, 2022.
+Actor and comedian Joel McHale hosted the event.

+The 50th Saturn awards were preceded by the 46th Saturn Awards, held in 2021.
+The decision to rebrand what would have been the "47th Saturn Awards" to the "50th Saturn Awards", was made in order to celebrate 50 years of the Saturn Awards, which were founded in 1973.

-For the first time since the 45th Saturn Awards of 2019, this ceremony marked the revival (and expansion) of the television categories (programs and acting) being split into two different sets of categories: "Network / Cable" and "Streaming".
-For streaming services, Disney+ received the most nominations with 26 (10 for the Star Wars universe and 16 for the Marvel Cinematic Universe), followed by Netflix with 17, while AMC dominated the nominations for network / cable also with 17.
+This year, several new television categories were introduced.
+For the first time since the 45th Saturn Awards, the television awards were split into "Network / Cable" and "Streaming" categories; however, this was discontinued the following ceremony.
+Disney+ received the most nominations with 26 for "Streaming", followed by Netflix with 17; AMC dominated the nominations for "Network / Cable" with 17.

 The Batman led the nominations for film with twelve, including Best Superhero Film and four acting nominations, followed by Nightmare Alley with ten and Spider-Man: No Way Home with nine.
-For network / cable television, Better Call Saul (AMC) led the nominations with seven, followed by Superman & Lois (The CW) and The Walking Dead (AMC) with six each.
-Severance (Apple TV+) and Stranger Things (Netflix) led the nominations for streaming television with six apiece, followed by Obi-Wan Kenobi (Disney+) with five mentions.
+For television, Better Call Saul (AMC) led the nominations for "Network / Cable" with seven, followed by Superman & Lois (The CW) and The Walking Dead (AMC) with six each.
+Severance (Apple TV+) and Stranger Things (Netflix) led the nominations for the "Streaming" television categories with six each, followed by Obi-Wan Kenobi (Disney+) with five mentions.